mauriceqch/pcc_geo_cnn_v2/README.md

 *Note 1*: using a Linux distribution such as Ubuntu is highly recommended
-*Note 2*: Common Test Conditions (CTCs) can be found at [wg11.sc29.org](http://wg11.sc29.org) in All Meetings > Latest Meeting > Output documents "Common test conditions for point cloud compression"
+*Note 2*: Common Test Conditions (CTCs) can be found at [wg11.sc29.org](http://wg11.sc29.org) in All Meetings > Latest Meeting > Output documents "Common test conditions for point cloud compression".
 For example, "Common test conditions for PCC", in ISO/IEC JTC1/SC29/WG11 MPEG output document N19324 is in the Alpbach meeting 130.

 ## Getting started